aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 ```

-This will install the following packages:

-* scipy
-* numpy
-* tabulate2
-* scikit-learn

 ## 2. Prepare Your Submission File
 Ensure that your submission file is properly structured and contains the required predictions for each language as per the task.
 The languages are: